jacksonrayhamilton/custom-promise/README.md

 ### build(options)

-Return a customized implementation of `p` as a string.
+Returns a customized implementation of `p` as a string.
 The following options are available:

 - `catch`: Provide the `catch` method on promises.
 - `resolve`, `reject`, `all`, `race`: Provide these methods on `p`.
 - `task`: Customize the task function.
 The default is `setTimeout`.
-You may opt to use faster alternatives like `setImmediate` or `process.nextTick` if they are available.
+  Alternatives like `setImmediate` or `process.nextTick` may be used if they will be available globally in target environments.
 - `ie`: Workaround old IE bugs.
 - `node`: Export a Node.js module.